 Insert two new paragraphs 12.8. and 12.9, to read:

 ["12.8.
-Those test facilities that provided the data for the definition of the abrasion limits and that are listed in the UN Guidance Document "XXX" are deemed equivalent facilities for the purpose of the equivalence procedure described in Annex 4, for C1 tyres.
+Those test facilities that participated in the inter-facility campaign used to develop this regulation and provided the data for the definition of the abrasion limits and that are listed in the UN Document "XXX" are deemed equivalent facilities for the purpose of the equivalence procedure described in Annex 4, for C1 tyres.

 12.9.
 Until 1 July 2028, results of C1 tyre tests performed not earlier than 9 February 2024 and until the entry into force of this Regulation, pursuant to the test methods defined in document ECE/TRANS/GRBP/2024/10, as amended by GRBP-79-12 and para.
 29 of ECE/TRANS/WP.29/GRBP/77, may be used for the purposes of both the inter-facility equivalence exercise defined in Annex 4 of this Regulation and of tyre type approval when measured by the equivalent facilities indicated in paragraph 12.8."]